surfer77/fren-pet-docs/docs/Overview/pve.md

 Note that for attack and defense points you have a chance of 1 in 10 to win anything, this will be revised after tests with users to balance game mechanics.

+## Training Camp

+Training camp allows you to increase your pet's attack or defense by +1 point for each camp level.
+The duration to train increases by 30 minutes for each level.
+Starting at 30 minutes, then 1 hour, and so on.

+To join the first camp, you need 10 bonk wins.
+Each subsequent camp requires 10 more bonk wins than the last (e.g., second camp needs 20 more wins, third needs 30 more wins).

 ## Dice

 You can join the Dice game and play against other players to win up to 50 $FP per game!